ysyk2021/the-power-of-agile-leadership-navigating-change-and-uncertainty/src/chapter-2-3.md

-Chapter: Common Myths About Agile Leadership
+Common Myths About Agile Leadership
 ============================================

 In this chapter, we will explore and debunk some common myths and misconceptions about agile leadership.
 By dispelling these myths, we aim to provide a clear understanding of the true nature and benefits of agile leadership.